rust-amplify/rust-amplify/CONTRIBUTING.md

 Communication about LNP/BP standards & imlementations happens primarily in Telegram group https://t.me/rgbtelegram (due to historical reasons), but also #lnp-pb on IRC Freenode.
+Some of the preliminary proposals and ideas are posted in [Discussions](https://github.com/LNP-BP/LNPBPs/discussions) of the corresponding repository.

-Discussion about code base improvements happens in GitHub issues and on pull requests.
+Discussion about code base improvements happens in GitHub issues and pull requests.

 Major projects are tracked [here](https://github.com/orgs/LNP-BP/projects).